Gene set enrichment analysis: Enrichr

 Enrichr is a gene set enrichment analysis tool for mammalian gene sets.
-It contains background libraries for transcription regulation, pathways and protein interactions, ontologies including GO and the human and mouse phenotype ontologies, signatures from cells treated with drugs, and expression of genes in different cells and tissues.
-Enrichr was developed by the Ma'ayan laboratory at Mount Sinai.
-The background libraries are from over 70 resources and contain over 200,000 annotated gene sets.
+It contains background libraries for transcription regulation, pathways and protein interactions, ontologies including GO and the human and mouse phenotype ontologies, signatures from cells treated with drugs, gene sets associated with human diseases, and expression of genes in different cells and tissues.
+The background libraries are from over 200 resources and contain over 450,000 annotated gene sets.
 The tool can be accessed through API and provides different ways to visualize the results.

 GeneSCF

 GeneSCF is a real-time based functional enrichment tool with support for multiple organisms and is designed to overcome the problems associated with using outdated resources and databases.
 Advantages of using GeneSCF: real-time analysis, users do not have to depend on enrichment tools to get updated, easy for computational biologists to integrate GeneSCF with their NGS pipeline, it supports multiple organisms, enrichment analysis for multiple gene list using multiple source database in single run, retrieve or download complete GO terms/Pathways/Functions with associated genes as simple table format in a plain text file.